Drug Use Today

 After the donor seals the urine in the leak-proof container, it is then handed off to the evaluator.
 What makes the process streamlined is that the strips used to indicate the test results are sealed within the container.
 For hygiene reasons, this is ideal.

 The 12 Panel Drug Testing Kits test for 12 of the most abused and commonly used drugs.
 However, depending on your needs, you can purchase other kits that test for different drugs.
 For instance, the 13 Panel Drug Testing Cup includes all the same drugs tested within a 12 Panel Drug Test with the addition of the drug Fentanyl (FYL).
-There are also variants of the typical 12 Panel Drug Test that include drugs like phencyclidine, or PCP.
+There are also variants of the typical 12 Panel Drug Test, including drugs like phencyclidine, or PCP.

 If you have any questions or concerns regarding our product or wish to place an order, feel free to call us at (888) 936-6627